-If a request is broadcast to every drive in the set, it can be served by the drive that response / accesses the data first.
+If a request is broadcast to every drive in the set, it can be served by the drive that response / accesses the info first.
 Sustained read out-turn, if the controller or software is optimized for it, approaches the sum of throughput’s of every drive in the set, just as for RAID 0.
-Actual read outrun of most RAID 1 implementations is slower than the fastest drive.
-Write throughput is always slower because every drive must be updated, and the slowest driver limits the write performance.
+Actual read out run of most RAID 1 implementations is slower than the fastest drive.
+Write throughout is always slower because every drive must be updated, and the slowest driver limits the write performance.
 The array continues to operate as long as at least one drive is functioning and alive.

-The system will read data from the source disk.
-If it reads data successfully, the data in the backup disk will be left alone.
-If reading source disk data fails, the system will automatically read data in the backup disk.
+System will read the information from the source disk.
+If it reads successfully, the data in the backup disk will be left alone.
+If reading source disk fails, the system will automatically read the information in the backup disk.
 This guarantees the continuous operation of users.
 Of course, the damaged disk must be replaced timely and Mirror should be rebuilt through backup data to avoid irretrievable data loss when backup disk is damaged.
 We help in RAID 1 data recovery from any failure and issues.

 Data Losses in RAID 1 Array :

-RAID-1 also will not have data protection against file deletion.
-If you delete files from a RAID-1, the changes you make to the file-system are made to both hard drives.
-This is not a regular fault in RAID-1.
-Basically, RAID-1 isn’t all that great of a backup option as it might seem at first glance, and it can’t save your data the way a good offsite backup service can.
+RAID-1 also will not have info protection against file deletion.
+If you delete files from it, the changes you make to the file-system are made to both hard drives.
+This is not a regular fault.
+Basically, it isn’t all that great of a backup option as it might seem at first glance, and it can’t save your information the way a good offsite backup service can.

 Our RAID 1 Data Recovery Procedure:

-- If you have lost data from Raid 1 array.
+- If you have lost information from Raid 1 array.
 Submit your failed drive to our company for evaluation.

 - Once the evaluation gets complete, we provide you with a quotation for recovery and data approximation details and estimated time to complete the recovery work.

-- Once you approve of the above terms, we start recovery work in our clean room lab and deliver data.
+- Once you approve of the above terms, we start data recovery process in our clean room lab and deliver data.